Eliminate Document Delays

-A qualified electronic signature (QES) is a secure electronic signature that is legally equivalent to a handwritten signature.
+A qualified electronic signature (QES) is the most secure type of electronic signature.
+It is legally equivalent to a handwritten signature.
 It is backed up by a unique certificate that proves its validity beyond a shadow of a doubt.

 Using a QES, companies and institutions can prove their identity in electronic data transactions, e.g., legal transactions on the Internet, as well as part of other agreements.